 - Alcohol and drugs.
 Drinking too much alcohol or taking some recreational drugs can inhibit sex drive, too.

 - Other medical conditions.
-Certain chronic illnesses, such as diabetes, or heart or lung problems, may have negative effects on your sex drive.
+Certain chronic illnesses, such as diabetes, heart or lung problems may have negative effects on your sex drive.

 What can be done to boost your sex drive?

 Luckily, you can do something to get your sex drive back to where it was.
 Start by telling your doctor that you are having a problem.
 There’s no need to feel embarrassed – this is a common complaint among people being treated for depression.
 To help, your doctor may: